oracle/terraform-provider-oci/website/docs/d/database_migration_agent.html.markdown

 # Data Source: oci_database_migration_agent
 This data source provides details about a specific Agent resource in Oracle Cloud Infrastructure Database Migration service.

-Note: Deprecated.
-This resource will be deprecated.
-A new resource model will be provided soon.
 Display the ODMS Agent configuration.